sc-workshop/SupercellSWF-Animate/README.md

 ## [Danila Schelkov](https://github.com/danila-schelkov) (Also known as Vorono4ka)
 Famous author of the most unoptimized and most used tool for _tex.sc files - [XCoder](https://github.com/xcoder-tool/XCoder)
 Also known a bit for [SC-editor](https://github.com/danila-schelkov/sc-editor) (I think it's because it can't edit or even export movie clips :) ).
-Also thanks for support during this time and many other things that helped write SWF module.
+Also thanks for support during this time and many other things that helped write Supercell SWF library.

 <br/>